0 x item(s)

 First introduced in 1886 they were later classed as SR Diagram 1541.
 Almost 500 of these were built between then and 1905 making them the most numerous LSWR Goods Brake Van.
 Brake Vans with side doors through which parcels or other goods could be loaded were known as road vans.

 The prototype was laser scanned at the Isle of Wight Steam Railway at the same time that we scanned the Adams O2.
 The model joins our growing portfolio of LSWR models and will be ideal for use with our Adams O2 model as we will be producing Mainland and Isle of Wight numbered vehicles.
-The tooling will cater for the Mainland and Isle of Wight versions, with either straight or cranked step board supports and round or ribbed shanked buffers.
+The tooling caters for the Mainland and Isle of Wight versions, with either straight or cranked step board supports and round or ribbed shanked buffers.

 This model was delayed by two previous suppliers.
 We started working directly with the factory as a result of these delays and this is the final model that was caught in the backlog from that situation.

 We are grateful for the assistance of Mike King in the development of this model.